qt-labs/vstools/README.md

 ### 32-bit or 64-bit

-Visual Studio 2022 is a 64-bit application, whereas VS 2019 and 2017 are 32-bit applications.
-The
-target platform for which Qt is built must reflect this:
+Visual Studio 2022 is a 64-bit application, whereas VS 2019 is a 32-bit application.
+The target platform for which Qt is built must reflect this:

 - For Visual Studio 2022, use Qt built for the x64 platform.

 - For Visual Studio 2019, use Qt built for the x86 platform.

-- For Visual Studio 2017, use Qt built for the x86 platform.

 ## Build